zachasme/h3-pg/docs/api.md

 *Since v3.6.1*

-Returns true if A is contained by B
+Returns true if A is contained by B.

 ### Operator: `h3index` <-> `h3index`
 *Since v3.7.0*

-Returns the distance in grid cells between the two indices
+Returns the distance in grid cells between the two indices.